albertwoo/FableWxGame.Template/README.md

 This project is trying to use Fsharp in wechat mini game development.
-It is for fun and not finished (wx api is not declared correctly in the project and I do not know how so far).
+It is just for fun.

 # Environmnet requirement
 1. npm >= 5.6